 Most parents are tired, and I get that.
-However, most parents find that the tiredness starts to ease as their child gets older.
+However, most parents find that the tiredness starts easing as their child ages.
 Parents with children with ADHD often find that the intensity of parenting gets more challenging as their child gets older.

 Children with ADHD are complex characters as they often have other issues such as insomnia, anxiety, depression, and many more to deal with.

 Why do parents of ADHD children feel overwhelmed?